jmashuque/branch-directory-map/README.md

 - ability to convert XLSX files to CSV in the app
 - localization support for languages and RTL interface as well as different address formatting
 - further fields in the database also parsed from the CSV, including notes, hours of operation, manager, etc.
-- ability to track users from Firebase for authentication, as well as voluntary user location reporting
+- ability to track users from Firebase for authentication
 - selecting a marker more than once for a route
 - developer mode to separate file reading and geocoding from release going to drivers
 - unit testing and release configuration including key signing